Quick Answer

 Step 2: Rewrite services as solution-oriented offerings.
 A solution-oriented offering states the problem you solve and the value the client should expect.
 A task list says what you do; an offering says why it matters.

-Use this template per offer:
+Use this structure per offer:

 Use this keep-vs-cut filter before you finalize: